vaneenige/THREE.Phenomenon/README.md

 [![license](https://img.shields.io/npm/l/three.phenomenon.svg)](https://github.com/vaneenige/three.phenomenon/blob/master/LICENSE)
 [![dependencies](https://img.shields.io/badge/dependencies-three.js-ff69b4.svg)](https://github.com/mrdoob/three.js/)

-THREE.Phenomenon is a 900b wrapper around <a href="https://threejs.org/">three.js</a> built for high-performance WebGL experiences.
+THREE.Phenomenon is a tiny wrapper around <a href="https://threejs.org/">three.js</a> built for high-performance WebGL experiences.

 With it's simple API a mesh can be created that contains multiple instances of a geometry combined with a material.
 With access to the vertex shader, attributes per instance and uniforms this mesh can be transformed in any way possible (and on the GPU).

 #### Features:
+- Below 1kb in size (gzip)
 - Custom instanced geometries
 - Attributes for every instance
 - Support for default materials